 - Any electronic larger than a laptop, as well as your laptop and charger.
 These go in a bin by themselves

 - Your shoes.

-- Any food or liquid.
+- Any liquid or food you are bringing on the plane.
 These go in a plastic bin, along with the items below.

 - Your cell phone.

 - Anything you have in your pockets, including your wallet and keys.